SunJiamei/LRP-ImageCaptioning/README.md

 ### To Evaluate the Image Captioning Model
-We evaluate the image captioning models using BLEU, SPICE, ROUGE, METEOR, CIDER metrics.
+We evaluate the image captioning models using BLEU, SPICE, ROUGE, METEOR, and CIDER metrics.
 We also use [BERT score](https://pypi.org/project/bert-score/).
-To generate these evaluations, you first need to download the [pycocoevalcap](https://github.com/salaniz/pycocoevalcap.git) tools and copy the folders of different metric under [./pycocoevalcap](pycocoevalcap).
+To generate these evaluations, we first need to download the [pycocoevalcap](https://github.com/salaniz/pycocoevalcap.git) tools and copy the folders of different metrics under [./pycocoevalcap](pycocoevalcap).
 We already provide the `bert` folder.
 Then run the [inference.py](inference.py) after specifying the model path and the test dataset.